Ruth Madeley: Career

 Madeley's first theatre role was in The Greatest Wealth at The Old Vic in 2018.
 The Greatest Wealth consisted of seven monologues and was put together in celebration of the 70th anniversary of the NHS.
 Madeley's monologue, "Choice & Control" was written by Matilda Ibini.
 In late 2019 and early 2020, she played Barbara 'Buck' Buckingham in Teenage Dick at the Donmar Warehouse directed by Michael Longhurst.
 The play, written by Mike Lew, was inspired by Shakespeare's Richard III.
 The character of Buck was based on the character of the Duke of Buckingham and was explicitly written to be played by a disabled actor.

 In September 2021, it was announced that she would star alongside Colin Baker and Bonnie Langford in the Big Finish Doctor Who audio dramas as a new companion of the Sixth Doctor, marine biologist Hebe Harrison.
 The boxset, The Sixth Doctor Adventures: Water Worlds, was released in May 2022.
-She was cast as Shirley Anne Bingham in the television series' 2023 specials, which were written by Davies, who has returned as showrunner.
+She was cast as Shirley Anne Bingham in the television series' 2023 specials, which were written by Davies, who had returned as showrunner.

 Madeley and Ruben Reuter appeared in a documentary from Channel 4 on disability and abortion titled Disability and Abortion: The Hardest Choice.
 The documentary aired in August 2022.

-In September-October 2025 Madeley appeared in Richard Osman's House of Games Series 9 Week 1 where she came 3rd having won one show.
+In May 2025, Madeley was cast as disability rights activist Judith Heumann in Being Heumann, a biographical drama directed by Sian Heder and based on Heumann's memoir Being Heumann: An Unrepentant Memoir of a Disability Rights Activist.
+The film premiered as the opening film of the 2026 Toronto International Film Festival on 10 September 2026 and is scheduled for a limited theatrical release on 6 November 2026, followed by its debut on Apple TV+ on 13 November 2026.

-Filming took place in 2025 on a television adaptation of The Rapture by Liz Jensen for BBC One, starring Ruth Madeley who is also an executive producer.
+In 2026 she plays her first lead role in the BBC One apocalyptic drama TV series The Rapture, based on the book by Liz Jensen.
+Madeley is also an executive producer on the series.
+After airing in July 2026, her performance earned praise from critics.

 Personal life

-Madeley continues her work with Whizz-Kidz as a fundraiser and, in 2019, was recognised as a patron of the charity.
+As of 2016 Madeley was continuing her work with Whizz Kidz as a fundraiser and, in 2019, was recognised as a patron of the charity.

 She has been with her partner, Joe Lawrence, since 2012 and they married in 2024.
 The two have known each other since they were young.

 She is a supporter of Bolton Wanderers F.C.